akinolu52/vagrant-html-zip/README.md

     :wq
     ```

-10. check your website, you can use the ip
+10. Check your website, you can use the ip

     ```bash
     ip addr show
     ```

-11. switch to temp folder, download and unzip the zipped website
+11. Switch to temp folder, download and unzip the zipped website

     ```bash
     cd /tmp